 Parent and child early learning drop-in programs

 We love when parents are involved in their child’s education.
 If you are able, you may want to join in with a StrongStart BC session.
 Sometimes, it’s hard to know how to play with kids, or what might help them learn through play.
 While they are at daycare, they are usually not with their parents (but still having fun!).
 So how do you fill the gap of playtime needs when they’re with you?

 Meeting parents, learning about what’s out there, and some good skills for learning through play can be had at a StrongStart BC session.
 We encourage you to check it out!

 See our article:

 The government also supports a program called Confident Parents: Thriving Kids.
 It’s aim is to provide free services to parents of children who may have behavioural problems.

 Knowing what the BC Government is doing for early childhood development

-Early childhood development has begun to rise in priorities for family and childcare ministries of government in B.C.
-Notably, the government has started The Early Years strategy, which included opening several centres that can provide information to parents on community resources for young children.
+Early childhood development has seen a rise in priority for the family and childcare ministries of B.C.
+Notably, the government started an Early Years and Families First Strategy.
+They also opened several centres to provide information on community resources for young children and their parents.

-Complete with videos, newsletters, maps to find the Early Years Centres, and evidence, the pages below can help you, as a parent, keep up to date with this initiative.
+Complete with videos, reports, and maps to find Early Years Centres, the pages below can help you, as a parent, keep up to date with this initiative.
 As a parent, you’ll want to know what resources are available to early childhood caregivers, as well as understand what’s in store for your child’s future education.